Ensembling Sparse Autoencoders: Related Work

-\textbf{Variability of SAEs.} In general, the variability of SAEs can come from several sources.
+\textbf{Variability of SAEs.} In general, the variability \rebuttal{between multiple} SAEs can come from several sources.
 First, SAEs with different architecture designs can learn different features.
-For example, it has been shown that the choice of SAE activation function corresponds to assumptions about the separability structure of the features to be learned~\cite{hindupur2025projecting}.
-The SAE size also has an impact on the types of features learned---a smaller SAE tends to learn high-level features, while a larger SAE tends to learn more specific features~\cite{chanin2024absorption}.
-Architectural variants such as SAE stitching and Matryoshka SAE allow features with various degrees of specificity to be incorporated at the same time~\cite{bussmann2025learning, leask2025sparse}.
+For example, it has been shown that the choice of SAE activation function corresponds to assumptions about the separability structure of the features to be learned~\citep{hindupur2025projecting}.
+The SAE size also has an impact on the types of features learned---a smaller SAE tends to learn high-level features, while a larger SAE tends to learn more specific features~\citep{chanin2024absorption}.
 Second, given a fixed architecture, SAEs with different training hyperparameters can also learn different features.
-For example, it has been found that lower learning rates can help reduce the number of dead features that rarely activate~\cite{gao2024scaling}.
-Finally, it has been shown that SAEs can learn different features even with the same architecture and hyperparameters, for example due to different inital weights~\cite{fel2025archetypal, paulo2025sparse}.
-For the scope of this paper, we focus on the variability and ensembling of SAEs with the same architecture and hyperparameters.
-In other words, our SAE ensemble approaches are considered meta-algorithms compatible with any SAE architecture and hyperparameter configuration.
+For example, it has been found that lower learning rates can help reduce the number of dead features that rarely activate~\citep{gao2024scaling}.
+Finally, it has been shown that SAEs can learn different features even with the same architecture and hyperparameters~\citep{fel2025archetypal, paulo2025sparse}.
+For the scope of this paper, we focus on the variability and ensembling of SAEs with the same architecture and hyperparameters, consistent with classical ensembling in the supervised setting.
+Generally, our SAE ensemble approaches can be considered meta-algorithms compatible with any SAE architecture and hyperparameter configuration.